vojtech-pail/gs-ticket-costing-report/README.md

 1. Variables initialization - dates and log
 2. Importing data about clients from the config file
 3. Iterating over the list of clients acquired in previous step
     1. Connecting to the client's Google Sheets report
     2. Fetching data about ASANA projects associated with the client from the config sheet of the report
     3. Removing all the data from the data sheet*
     4. Iterating over the list of ASANA projects for the given client - **the core extraction and transformation logic**
         1. Getting all the tasks from the project
         2. Getting all the historical assignees for each task
         3. Flagging tasks with assignees from the `dev_team.csv` file
         4. Write the data to the client's Google Sheets
     5. Report formatting and cleanup routines
 4. Inserting log into the config Gooogle Sheets document

 **It was necessary to fetch data for all tasks everytime, becasue we could not reliably tell which tasks were not modified after being closed.
 Therefore incremental updates were not possible.*

 ## The report structure
+There are two groups of sheets in every report - first group consists of those used for analysis ("frontend" sheets) and second group is used as a support to the first group ("backend" sheets - hidden in the production versions).
+All sheets are visible in this demo report.
+### "Frontend" sheets

+### "Backend" sheets
+* *Config* - ASANA project IDs to be included in the report (columns `A:B`) and other setting and validation fields for the "frontend" sheets
+* *Data* - Raw data imported using the python script and calculated columns (columns `J:Q`) using various formulas
+* *Data Filtered* - Raw data filtered using the filtering criterias on the *Cost Overview* sheet (cells `E5`, `E6` and `E7`) for restricting the period and projects included in the analysis
+* *Graph Data* - Raw data filtered using the filtering criteria on the *Cost Overview* sheet (cell `P10`) for restricting the projects displayed
+* *Graph Data Summarized* - Pivot tables made from the *Graph Data* sheet data